wmde/wikibase-release-pipeline/deploy/README.md

 #### docker-compose.yml
 To further customize your instance, consider adjusting `docker-compose.yml`.

-In order to ease updating to newer versions of the WBS Deployment Kit, consider putting your customization into a new file called `docker-compose.override.yml` and from now on, restart your instance with
+In order to ease updating to newer versions of the WBS Deployment Kit, consider putting your customization into a new file called `docker-compose.override.yml` and from now on, restart your instance with:

 ```sh
 docker compose -f docker-compose.yml -f docker-compose.override.yml down